Bhaktispace/CustomerEngagementIntelligencePipeline/README.md

   This dataset contains Customer Id, Event Time and Event Type

 ## Data Pipeline Architecture
+Spark was chosen to simulate scalable processing patterns commonly used for large customer event datasets.
 1. Data Ingestion

    * Reads Parquet and JSON datasets using Spark.